Aliases for PIM2 Gene

 GeneCards Summary for PIM2 Gene

 PIM2 (Pim-2 Proto-Oncogene, Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with PIM2 include colorectal adenocarcinoma and mantle cell lymphoma.
-Among its related pathways are Endometrial cancer and Apoptosis and Autophagy.
-GO annotations related to this gene include protein serine/threonine kinase activity.
+Diseases associated with PIM2 include colorectal adenocarcinoma and hepatocellular carcinoma.
+Among its related pathways are Endometrial cancer.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PIM1.

 UniProtKB/Swiss-Prot for PIM2 Gene